reykjavikcity/webtools/README.md

 `is`/`is-IS` in any way.
 Meanwhile other browsers have supported it for over a decade.

-This module does attempts to patches the following methods/classes by substituting the `is` locale with `da` (Danish) and apply a few post-hoc fixes to their return values.
+This module patches the following methods/classes by substituting the `is` locale with `da` (Danish) and apply a few post-hoc fixes to their return values.

 - `Intl.Collator` and `String.prototype.localeCompare`
 - `Intl.NumberFormat` and `Number.prototype.toLocaleString`